Congratulations to Joyce Jacobo, who recently defended her fabulous creative thesis

 Many thanks to Elizabeth Roush and Tom Bricke, our new graduate representatives.
 Please feel welcome to contact Elizabeth Roush (Grad Rep through Spring 2018: firstname.lastname@example.org) or Tom Bricke (Grad Rep through Fall 2017: email@example.com) if you have questions or concerns about program-related issues, if you’d like advice, or if you want an update on the department meeting.

-Congratulations to our most recent M.A.s, who successfully defended their theses in Spring and Summer 2017!
+Congratulations to our most recent M.A.s, who successfully defended their theses in 2017!

 Nicole Corrigan, "(Re)Writing, Recuperating, Resuscitating the Biracial Figure in the Works of Nella Larsen, Toni Morrison, Robin Coste Lewis, and Natasha Tretheway" (directed by Prof. Catherine Cucinella).

 Mari Lopp, "Dark Matters: Representations of African American Inequality in American Literature and Culture" (directed by Prof. Rebecca Lush).

 Rachelle Fitzgerald, "Bodily Translation: A Journey in Poetry from Spanish to English on a Foundation of American Sign Language" (directed by Prof. Sandra Doller).